edgedb/edgedb/docs/intro/guides/ai_python.rst

 If you'd like to build something on your own, make sure to check out the :ref:`Reference manual <ref_ai_extai_reference>` in order to learn the details about using different APIs and models, configuring prompts or using the UI.
-Make sure to also check out the |Gel| AI bindings in Python and JavaScript if those languages are relevant to you.

 And if you would like more guidance for how |Gel| AI can be fit into an application, take a look at the FastAPI Gel AI Tutorial, where we're building a search bot using features you learned about above.